chrisnoonan98675/site/xl-deploy/how-to/deploy-using-sequential-by-loadbalancer-orchestrator.markdown

 ![Deployment plan with sequential-by-loadbalancer-group orchestrator](images/deploy-using-sequential-by-loadbalancer-orchestrator/deployment_plan_nonfinal.png)

-The `sequential-by-loadbalancer-group` orchestrator transforms the sub-plans into a new sequential plan that consists of following groups of tasks:
+The `sequential-by-loadbalancer-group` orchestrator transforms the sub-plans into a new sequential plan that:

-1. Disable access to all containers in original sub-plan
+1. Disables access to all containers in original sub-plan
-2. Deploy as with original sub-plan
+2. Deploys as with original sub-plan
-3. Enable access to all containers in original sub-plan
+3. Enables access to all containers in original sub-plan

 Unfortunately, the `sequential-by-loadbalancer-group` orchestrator is applied too late and access to the web site might be enabled too soon.
-To fix this, you need to move the orchestrator up one level:
+To fix this, move the orchestrator up one level:

 ![Move up sequential-by-loadbalancer-group orchestrator](images/deploy-using-sequential-by-loadbalancer-orchestrator/deployment_options_4.png)